Romakita/http-exceptions/readme.md

 > Provide Exceptions for REST API based on Express.js.

-This module lets you to throw an HTTPException quickly.
+This module lets you to throw an HTTP Exception quickly.

 ## Features
-* Very Simple API
-* Two middlewares are available.
-HTTPException.mime() and HTTPException.globalHandler()

 Some HTTP Exception are already implemented :
  * BadRequest